Spillover Effects in the Presence of Unobserved Networks: Introduction

-In order to develop these methods, we first extend the potential outcomes framework to settings with multiple networks and then formally define the {\it average network-specific spillover effect} (ANSE).
+In Section~\ref{sec:multi}, we first extend the potential outcomes framework \citep{neyman1923, rubin1974causal} to settings with multiple networks and then formally define the {\it average network-specific spillover effect} (ANSE).
 This new estimand represents the average causal effect of changing the treatment status of neighbors in a given network, without changing the treatment status of neighbors in other networks.
-We demonstrate that the ANSE can be seen as the decomposition of the popular causal estimand in the literature, which we call the {\it average total spillover effect} \citep{hudgens2008toward}.
-We show that the ANSE in a given network can be estimated without bias using an inverse probability weighting estimator as long as researchers can observe the network of interest and all other networks in which spillover effects exist.

-Since it is often difficult to measure all relevant networks in practice, we derive an exact expression of bias for the ANSE due to unobserved networks.
-We show that it is a function of the spillover effects through unobserved networks and the overlap between observed and unobserved networks.
-This expression implies that, unlike the conventional omitted variable bias, the bias for the ANSE is non-zero even when (a) treatment assignment is randomized and (b) unobserved networks and the network of interest are independently generated.
+The ANSE can be estimated without bias using an inverse probability weighting estimator as long as researchers can observe the network of interest and all other networks in which spillover effects exist.
+In Section~\ref{sec:bias}, we then consider a scenario of unobserved networks and derive the exact bias formula.
+It is a function of the spillover effects through unobserved networks and the overlap between observed and unobserved networks.
+This bias formula implies that, unlike the conventional omitted variable bias, the bias for the ANSE is non-zero even when (a) treatment assignment is randomized and (b) unobserved networks and the network of interest are independently generated.

-Finally, we propose parametric and nonparametric sensitivity analysis methods for evaluating the potential influence of unobserved networks on causal conclusions about the ANSE.
+In Section~\ref{sec:sen}, we propose parametric and nonparametric sensitivity analysis methods for evaluating the potential influence of unobserved networks on causal conclusions.
 Using these methods, researchers can derive simple formal conditions under which unobserved networks would explain away the estimated ANSE.
 Researchers can also use them to bound the ANSE using only two sensitivity parameters.
-Although the parametric sensitivity analysis method focuses on one unobserved network for the sake of simple interpretation, the nonparametric method can handle multiple unobserved networks.
+Although the parametric sensitivity analysis method focuses on one unobserved network for the sake of intuitive interpretation, the nonparametric method can handle multiple unobserved networks.

-With these proposed methods, we estimate the Twitter-specific spillover effects of mobilization messages in Section~\ref{sec:app}, using the data from the Twitter mobilization experiment \citep{guess2016treatments}.
-Our exact bias formula and sensitivity analysis reveal that the estimates are sensitive to assumptions about unobserved networks.
-Because usual online network experiments often deal with small causal effects as in our application, it is important to employ sensitivity analysis and assess the robustness of causal findings to assumptions about unobserved networks.